-- I. It is the policy of Louisiana Healthcare Connections that initiation of inhaled nitric oxide (iNO) therapy is medically necessary when meeting the following: - A. iNO will be administered via endotracheal tube or tracheostomy; - B. One of the following indications: - 1.
-Hypoxic respiratory failure in newborns \geq 34 weeks gestational age at birth with all the following: - a.
-Evidence of pulmonary arterial hypertension (PAH), one of the following: - i.
-Well-documented, clear clinical evidence of pulmonary hypertension despite maximal respiratory support; - ii.
-Echocardiogram suggestive of PAH; - b.
-Absence of unrepaired congenital diaphragmatic hernia (CDH), except when used as a bridge to surgical repair of congenital diaphragmatic hernia; - c.
-Conventional therapies such as mechanical ventilation, administration of high concentrations of oxygen (80 to100%), high-frequency ventilation, induction of alkalosis, neuromuscular blockade, and/or sedation have failed; - d.
-Oxygen index (OI) \geq 25.
-The OI is calculated as the mean airway pressure (cm H20) times the fraction of inspired oxygen (FiO2) times 100 divided by the partial pressure of arterial oxygen (mm Hg); - e.
-Response seen with administration of up to 40 ppm trial of iNO with a recommended dose of 20 ppm (response defined as a partial pressure of oxygen (PaO2) increase of \geq 20 mm Hg or a 20% decrease in OI); - 2.
-Perioperative management in children and infants ≥ 34 weeks gestational age at birth, both of the following: - a.
-One of the following indications: - i.
-Congenital heart defect and one of the following: - a) iNO therapy for vasodilation is used in response to cardiac bypass surgery to repair a congenital heart defect that is causing PAH; - b) Perioperative stabilization and management of hypoxia; - ii.
-Pulmonary hypertensive crisis associated with heart or lung surgery (including immediately pre- or post-operatively for congenital diaphragmatic hernia);
+- I. It is the policy of Louisiana Healthcare Connections that initiation of inhaled nitric oxide (iNO) therapy is medically necessary when meeting one of the following: - A. Hypoxic respiratory failure in newborns \geq 34 weeks gestational age at birth with all of the following: - 1.
+Evidence of pulmonary arterial hypertension (PAH), one of the following: - 2.
+Well-documented, clear clinical evidence of pulmonary hypertension despite maximal respiratory support; - 3.
+Echocardiogram suggestive of PAH; - 4.
+Absence of unrepaired congenital diaphragmatic hernia (CDH), except when used as a bridge to surgical repair of congenital diaphragmatic hernia; - 5.
+Conventional therapies such as mechanical ventilation, administration of high concentrations of oxygen (80 to100%), high-frequency ventilation, induction of alkalosis, neuromuscular blockade, and/or sedation have failed; - Oxygen index (OI) > 20.
+The OI is calculated as the mean airway pressure (cm H20) times the fraction of inspired oxygen (FiO2) times 100 divided by the partial pressure of arterial oxygen (mm Hg); - Response seen with administration of up to 40 ppm trial of iNO with a recommended dose of 20 ppm (response defined as a partial pressure of oxygen (PaO2) increase of ≥ 20 mm Hg or a 20% decrease in OI); - B. Perioperative management in children and infants \geq 34 weeks gestational age at birth, both of the following: - 1.
+One of the following indications: - a.
+Congenital heart defect and one of the following: - 1) iNO therapy for vasodilation is used in response to cardiac bypass surgery to repair a congenital heart defect that is causing PAH; - 2) Perioperative stabilization and management of hypoxia; - b.
+Pulmonary hypertensive crisis associated with heart or lung surgery (including immediately pre- or post-operatively for congenital diaphragmatic hernia); - 2.
+Initiation of alternative vasodilator therapies (e.g., sildenafil or others) during iNO administration with the intent to wean or discontinue iNO (see continuation criteria in section III);

-- b.
-Initiation of alternative vasodilator therapies (e.g. sildenafil or others) during iNO administration with the intent to wean or discontinue iNO (see continuation criteria in section III); - 3.
-COVID-19 diagnosis, both of the following: - a.
-Severe acute respiratory distress syndrome (ARDS); - b.
+- C. COVID-19 diagnosis, both of the following: - 1.
+Severe acute respiratory distress syndrome (ARDS); - 2.
 Hypoxemia despite optimized ventilation and other rescue strategies.